Advertisement

 Qualifying rules: you must never have previously owned a residential property anywhere in the world — not just the UK.
 This includes inherited properties.
 If buying jointly, both buyers must be first-time buyers for the relief to apply.
 If one buyer has previously owned, you lose the relief entirely and pay standard rates.

 If you own any other residential property at the time of purchase — anywhere in the world — you pay a 5% surcharge on top of all standard SDLT rates.
-Crucially, the 3% applies to the entire purchase price including the zero band, making it significantly more expensive than standard rates.
+Crucially, the 5% surcharge applies to the entire purchase price including the nil-rate band, making it significantly more expensive than standard rates.

 £350,000 additional property vs standard